ngitimfoyo/Bersantap-v2/DEV Environment.md

 # MongoDB

+Installer for mongodb can be downloaded from here : https://www.mongodb.org.
+To run mongoDB, we will need to do some configurations manually : https://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/.
+You can choose to install mongod service so mongodb will run as windows starting or manually run mongod.exe to activate mongodb service in timely manner.

-Install mongodb from : https://www.mongodb.org.
-This website also provides plenty tutorial, check them out.
+Besides, this website also provides plenty tutorial, check them out too.

 For those who dont like much working on console window, there are many apps for mongoGUI.
 One of them is **mongochef** http://3t.io/mongochef/